Aetherinox/csf-firewall/docs/docs/usage/ipset.md

 Before you can begin using IPSETs with CSF, you’ll need to ensure the ipset package is installed on your server.
 Many modern Linux distributions already include IPSET support in the kernel by default, and in some cases the user-space tools (ipset command) are installed out of the box.
 If not, you can easily install them using your system’s package manager.
 Or you can build the source from http://ipset.netfilter.org/.

-On Debian and Ubuntu systems, you can install IPSET with the following commands:
+You can install IPSET with the following commands based on your Linux distro:

 === ":aetherx-axb-debian: Debian/Ubuntu (apt-get)"